 All EB-1 applications are made using Form I-140, known as a Petition for an Alien Worker.
 Applicants for the EB-1A category can self-petition, which means that they do not require a US employer to petition for them.
 However, the EB-1B and the EB-1C categories do require that a US employer file the I-140 Petition on behalf of the applicant.

 Don’t Risk Stalling Your Career.
-Contact Our Immigration Lawyers Today.
+Contact An Experienced Immigration Lawyer Today.

 Improperly filed or incomplete EB-1 applications can delay the approval process, keeping your career plans on hold for a lengthy period of time, possibly years.
-At Moon Law Office, our experienced immigration lawyers take the time to look into every relevant aspect of each client’s situation, empowering EB-1 applicants to get working.
+Janet Moon, an experienced Immigration Lawyer, takes the time to look into every relevant aspect of each client’s situation, empowering EB-1 applicants to get working.

 Get Working.
 Get A Consultation.